Ali Mohammad Moadab

-Ali Mohammad Moadab (علیمحمد مؤدب) (born March 10, 1977 in Torbat Jam) is an Iranian poet.
+Ali Mohammad Moadab (علیمحمد مؤدب) (born March 10, 1977, in Torbat Jam) is an Iranian poet.
 Nominated and winner of some Persian poetry awards, he has been considered one of the distinguished poets of post-Revolution Iranian poetry.

 Biography

-Ali Mohammad Moadab was born in the village of Taghi Abad, in Torbat Jam, a city in Khorasan Province, Iran.
-He is graduated in Theology from Imam Sadiq University.
+Ali Mohammad Moadab was born in Taghi Abad in Torbat Jam, a city in Khorasan Province, Iran.
+He graduated in Theology from Imam Sadiq University.

 Moaddab's debut work Love poetry by Noah's son, was a collection of Persian poetry.
-In 2013, he published Galaxy of Faces which has been shortlisted for the annual Iran's Book of the Year Awards.
+In 2013, he published Galaxy of Faces which has been shortlisted for annual Iran's Book of the Year Awards.